-City Hall, the Mandel Public Library and Grassy Waters Nature Center and non-essential services will be closed Thursday, June 19, 2025, in observance of Juneteenth.
-Regular residential and commercial trash collection will continue on schedule.
-City Hall, Grassy Waters and most services will re-open at 8 a.m., Friday, June 20, 2025, and the Mandel Public Library will re-open at 9:30 a.m.
+City Hall, the Mandel Public Library and Grassy Waters Nature Center will be closed Monday, Oct.
+13, 2025, in observance of the Columbus Day / Indigenous Peoples Day holiday.
+Regularly schedule trash collection services will continue on schedule.
+City Hall and the Grassy Waters Nature Center will reopen at 8 a.m. on Tuesday, Oct.
+14, 2025, and the Mandel Public Library at 9:30 a.m.

 This page is dedicated to keep you informed on cyanotoxins produced by cyanobacteria (blue-green algae) and will notify the public about test results that are above the Environmental Protection Agency's health advisory levels.
 If test results show cyanotoxin levels exceeding health advisory levels, we will notify you through multiple communication channels that may include direct mailing, news releases, website updates, social media and utility bill inserts.